redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 })
 ```

-Here we can see how to start and finish a search.
-Searches start just like the CRUD operations start—on a `Repository`.
-But instead of calling `.create`, `.fetch`, `.save`, or `.remove`, we call `.search`.
-And unlike all those other methods, `.search` doesn't end with the function call.
-Instead, it allows you to build up a query and then resolved it with a call to `.return.all`.
+Here we see how to start and finish a search.
+Searches start just like CRUD operations start—on a `Repository`.
+But instead of calling `.createAndSave()`, `.fetch()`, `.save()`, or `.remove()`, we call `.search()`.
+And unlike all those other methods, `.search()` doesn't end there.
+Instead, it allows you to build up a query (which you'll see in the next example) and then resolve it with a call to `.return.all()`.

 With this new route in place, go into the Swagger UI and exercise the `/persons/all` route.
 You should see all of the folks you added with the shell script as a JSON array.

 In the example above, the query is not specified—we didn't build anything up.
 If you do this, you'll just get everything.
 Which is what you want sometimes.
 But not most of the time.
 It's not really searching if you just return everything.
-So let's add a route that lets us find persons by last name.
+So let's add a route that lets us find persons by their last name.
 Add the following code:

 ```javascript
 router.get('/by-last-name/:lastName', async (req, res) => {